pinobatch/little-things-nes/dpcm-split/README.md

 This version has a slight visual artifact in the top overscan region because it uses sprite 0 as a timing reference so that it can be used even with an NMI handler whose execution time in CPU cycles varies.
-But a game whose NMI handler takes constant time would not need sprite 0; it could use the end of the NMI handler as a reference.
+A game whose NMI handler takes constant time would not need sprite 0;
+it could use the end of the NMI handler as a reference.

     Reset handler:
       Set up screen data